Kotlin/kotlinx.serialization/formats/README.md

 * Platform: all supported platforms

 Allows serialization and deserialization of objects to and from [YAML](http://yaml.org).
-Basic serial operations have been implemented, but some features such as compound keys and polymorpic are still working in progress.
+Basic serial operations have been implemented, but some features such as compound keys and polymorphism are still work in progress.

 ### CBOR